by Texas Homesteader ~

 I’ve attempted to grind our own peanut butter from peanuts but wasn’t pleased with the result.
 So we still purchase our peanut butter and it comes in a plastic jar.

-Freeze Cooked beans or Homemade broth.
+Freeze Cooked beans or Homemade broth – no shattered glass in the freezer.

-Fun bug observation toys for the grandchildren.
+Drill holes in the lids & make fun bug observation toys for the grandchildren.
 (Oh the wonderful things that can occupy a child’s mind!)

-How To Reduce Metal Canned Food Trash
+How To Reduce Metal Cans

 We buy food in cans from time to time because it’s quite the tall order to provide 100% of your food yourself.

-Those cans are always recycled of course, but I try to provide our veggies straight from the garden when I can.
+Those cans are always recycled of course, but I try to provide most of our veggies straight from the garden.
+That fresh produce is minutes from harvest to table.

 Not only is it healthier & low-waste, but growing your own food is like printing your own money!

 Excess veggies are abundant during the harvest season.
-Some are preserved for non-gardening months by canning, freezing or dehydrating.
+Some excess is preserved by canning, freezing or dehydrating.
+I’ve really enjoyed my *Excalibur dehydrator for preserving fresh produce.

 There’s nothing like tasting that delightful flavor of summer as I drop those dehydrated gems into a simmering pot of Homemade soup during winter months.